 Discover a natural paradise of incredible wild beauty

 One of the last frontiers of Latin America is the English speaking nation of Guyana.
-As one of the most bio-diverse countries in the world, Guyana is a wildlife lover's dream.
-Over 800 species of bird, numerous insects, reptiles and mammals, including the Neotropical big five – the jaguar, giant river otter, giant ant eater, black caiman and the harpy eagle all call the forests of Guyana home.
+As one of the most bio-diverse countries in the world, Guyana is the ideal destination if you are a wildlife lover.
+The unchartered forests of Guyana are home to over 800 species of bird, numerous insects, reptiles and mammals, including the Neotropical big five – the jaguar, giant river otter, giant ant eater, black caiman and the harpy eagle.

-Guyana’s charming capital city sits on the Atlantic coast on the banks of the Demerara River Estuary, a location primarily sought by the Dutch to build a fort to protect their settlements.
-Wander along tree-lined streets, shop at the ‘bizarre bazaar’ – the Stabroek market - and view delightful colonial buildings including St George’s cathedral, one of the tallest freestanding wooden buildings in the world.
+Guyana’s charming capital city of Georgetown sits on the Atlantic coast on the banks of the Demerara River Estuary, a location primarily sought by the Dutch to build a fort to protect their settlements.
+Wander along tree-lined streets, shop at the ‘bizarre bazaar’ – the Stabroek market - and view delightful colonial buildings including St George’s cathedral, one of the tallest free-standing wooden buildings in the world.

 As one of the last remaining pristine rainforests in the world, Iwokrama is an incredibly vital ecosystem.
 Located in the nation’s ‘green heart’, the forest covers almost one million acres and plays host to one of the world’s most species rich environments.
 The region is managed by the Iwokrama International Centre for Rainforest Conservation and Development, which strives to promote conservation and sustainable use of the forest’s resources as well as actively promoting eco-tourism.
 At the Iwokrama Canopy Walkway a series of suspension bridges and platforms 33 metres, up in the forest canopy, are the perfect spot for unrivalled wildlife viewing opportunities.